openUC2/openUC2.github.io/docs/01_Toolboxes/07_DiscoveryPhaseMicroscopy/DPC.md

 # Differential Phase Contrast

-Differential Phase Contrast Microscopy is a Computational Imaging technique that uses partial coherent sources to illuminate a sample at various angles.
-The angle determines the illumination NA which contributes to the final resolution due to the oblique illumination.
+Differential Phase Contrast Microscopy is a Computational Microscopy technique that uses partial coherent sources to illuminate a sample at various angles (oblique illumination).
+The angle determines the illumination NA which contributes to the final resolution.
+Throughout this tutorial we are going to revise the theory and implementation of DPC using OpenUC2!
+The tutorial will explain how to build your own DPC setup and we provide with the reconstruction algorithm given the physical parameters (based on Waller's Lab reconstruction algorithm).

+## Weak Object Transfer Function

+## Condenser lens

 ## Tutorial: DPC setup

 ### Materials needed:

-- LED array
+- LED array (4x4)
 - Hikrobot Camera (MV-CE060-10UC) with USB cable ([Hikrobot Camera Software installation](Camera_Software_tutorial.md))
 - ESP32 Module
+- XYZ sample mount stage
-- Microscope Objective
+- Microscope Objective (0.25 _NA_ x10 )
 - Motorized Linear stage
 - Non-Kinematic Mirror
-- Sample holder (in cube)
+- Positive lens with 50 mm focal length
-- One empty cube
+- Five empty cubes
-- 11 base plates
+- 15 base plates
 - Tube lens (with camera adapter)

 ![](./IMAGES/DPC_setup.png)